-Panchayat in a rural area and a Municipality in an urban area is responsible for waste management.
+Panchayat in a rural area and a Municipality in an urban area are responsible for waste management.
 But the fact is because we have such a large informal sector, especially in urban areas, there are quite a few waste pickers who have been earning their livelihood from collecting waste.
 They cannot be ignored or written off when setting up a waste management system.

-The government is also pushing for its integration into waste collection.
+The government is also pushing for its integration into the waste collection.
 Whatever informal sector is there, you need to see how they get integrated into your waste collection systems so that their livelihood is not lost.

 Not every city will have waste pickers, you see the bulk of the population of waste pickers is around large metros because you have high-rise apartments, tech parks, etc., which are generating huge quantities of high-value waste, which they can collect and sell.

 Waste Management – NGO Role?

 Incineration is a very old system, incinerators had been set up in many developed Western nations such as Japan, Scandinavian countries, etc. When people were running out of landfill space, they realized you can burn it and generate energy out of it.
 The energy generation part is however dependent on the waste composition that you’re feeding in.
 In cold nations, the energy is used for the heating requirements where the energy equation works out very well.
 But when you are trying to convert it into electricity the conversion rate is not that attractive.

 Does it really help?